fqantonio/GoingInductive/README.md

 # RESULT

-The next two tables present the **results**, only for the most **reliable sample** used in this work, in spite of the fact that the sample is much large.
-So, they showed results about the JUNIOR sample for SCHOOL 1, which means not having the school effect nor the problem of using the less numbered entrances of the junior high students sample.
+The next two tables present the **results**, only for the most **robust and reliable sample** used in this work, in spite of the fact that the sample is much large.
+So, they showed results about the JUNIOR sample for SCHOOL 1, which means not having the school effect, nor the problem of using the less numbered entrances of the junior high students sample.

 CLASS is an weight average of the **variables**, TEST, LAB and BEHAV with formula: CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV.
 The RANK variable is categorized using the variable CLASS and is a measured of the level of adaptation of students to the school system: RANK 1, for CLASS less or equal to 45%; RANK 2, for CLASS between 45% and 70% and RANK 3, for CLASS greater or equal to 70%.
-MALE and FEMALE are variables related to the gender of students: categorized by F if students are female gender and M if male. nThe values showned in the table are median changes in the variable group.
+MALE and FEMALE are variables related to the gender of students: categorized by F if students are female gender and M if male.

+The values showned in the table are median changes in the variable group.

 | SAMPLE | TEST | LAB | BEHAV | CLASS | OBSERVATIONS/NOTES |
 |:------------|:------------:|:------------:|:------------:|:------------:|:------------:|